APGE vs Veteran Energy

 Q: Which is better overall, APGE or Veteran Energy? ▼

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-APGE wins if you want budget pricing from a company with 20 years of texas experience.
-Veteran Energy wins if supporting veteran causes matters to you.
+APGE wins if you want the widest range of contract terms in texas--1 to 36 months, pick your lock-in.
+Veteran Energy wins if supporting veteran causes is genuinely important to you.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.